watsonmw/fe2-intro/docs/overview.md

 2 fixed colours are always assigned:

 - Palette index 14 is always set to the background colour.
 In space this is #005 (the famous blue space!).
 On a planet this is set to the colour of the sky.
-It's fixed because changing the background colour would be a bit too jarring.
+It's fixed because changing the background colour between frames would be a bit too jarring.
 - Palette index 15 is always set to gray (#aaa).
 Used for bitmap text.

 So this leaves us with 14 (16 total - 2 fixed) entries to decide on.
 If there are 14 or less virtual colours, then we